 If you have flat feet, sometimes called fallen arches, you’re at risk of foot pain and other more serious foot and ankle problems.
-Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Wheat Ridge, Colorado offer customized treatments to support your feet, alleviate pain, and prevent complications.
-Call or book an appointment online today.
+Matthew Paden, DPM, FACFAS, Dustin Kruse, DPM, MA, FACFAS, and Brett Sachs, DPM, FACFAS at Rocky Mountain Foot and Ankle Center in Evergreen and Wheat Ridge, Colorado offer customized treatments to support your feet, alleviate pain, and prevent complications.
+Call the nearest office, or book an appointment online today.

 Your foot should naturally arch along the inside of your foot between the ball of your foot and your heel.
 However, congenital deformities and excessive stress on the muscles, tendons, and ligaments can cause your arch to collapse.